 3 credits.
 Prerequisite: All preceding ABA courses within the verified course sequence (ABA 601, 602, 603, 604, 605, 606, 607).

 ABA 608 is the last course taken within the sequence and culminates the entire Applied Behavior Analysis (ABA) coursework.
 The course provides students the opportunity to integrate the principles of ABA to synthesize the knowledge and skills gained throughout the graduate program, including an application of behavioral principles to address an identified problem in a clinical or educational setting.

 For the MS in Education – Special Education – Applied Behavior Analysis concentration: Students may choose ABA 608 or any other online SPE 600/700 level course as their elective for this track.

 For the MS in Criminal Justice – Behavior Analysis Concentration: Students may choose ABA 608 or any other online CRJ 600 level course as their elective for this track.

 NOTE: Courses are in alpha-numeric order, not necessarily the order in which they are taken, and are subject to change.
 Please speak with an Program Manager for a course map.

-To learn more about the online Behavior Analysis Certification program from Saint Joseph’s University and what it can do for your career, call (866) 758-7670 to speak with a Program Manager right away, or request more information below.
+To learn more about the online Graduate Certificate in Applied Behavior Analysis program from Saint Joseph’s University and what it can do for your career, call (215) 473-2695 to speak with a Program Manager right away, or request more information below.